FREQUENTLY ASKED QUESTIONS

 Are you insured?

-Yes!
-I have standard photographer's liability insurance.
-If you need a certificate of insurance for your venue, I'm happy to provide one.
+Yes, of course!
+If you need a certificate of insurance for your venue, we are happy to provide one.

 Why do you limit how many weddings you accept each year?

 I have a full-time 9-5 career that I adore, and for me, photographing weddings is a labor of love.
-By capping my wedding commissions each year, I can focus on you as your unique selves and give you the attention you deserve and really get to know you -- and that makes a big difference in my approach to photography.
+Same for Kian, Matt, and Chris!
+By capping our wedding commissions each year, we can focus on you as your unique selves and give you the attention you deserve and really get to know you -- and that makes a big difference in my approach to photography.

 Homemade cookies > factory-made cookies, right?
 I apply the same principle to wedding photography.

 Do you travel for destination weddings?
 What are your travel fees?